xiuwang0614/Anxiety/LDA/README.md

 * computer Bootstrap Zscores.m in matlab
 * plot Factors Thresholded_wrapper.m in matlab

+#### Step 4: calculation of alteration probility of each patient in ROI pairs
+* D.mlx was used to calculate the _D_, i.e., the alteration probility of each patient in ROI pairs.
+* two_sample_t_test.mlx was used to compare the group difference on the level of ROIs between HC and PBD patients.
+* corr.R was used to analysis the correlation between _D_ and _t_.

 **utilities** contained some useful files, which need to be attached.

 **polarlda-c-dist** was used to re-compile the source code of polarLDA by the following commands on terminal